 The beauty is one thing, but we’re willing to bet you won’t experience this kind of hospitality glamping at Glastonbury.
-You’ll eat communally in one ger and before you head to bed, your hosts will get a fire started to warm your ger as it can get a bit chilly at nighttime.
+You’ll eat communally in one large ger and before you head to bed, your hosts will get a fire started to warm your sleeping ger as it can get a bit chilly at nighttime.
 Although, you might be sent to bed with a belly lined with vodka so it’s not entirely unlike Glastonbury.

-Step back in time into authentic grandeur, surrounded by Raj-era heirlooms, chandeliers, roaming peacocks and even framed photographs offering a glimpse into the lives behind the resplendence, this unique experience falls somewhere between staying in someone’s home, a museum and a palace.
+Step back in time into authentic grandeur, surrounded by Raj-era heirlooms, chandeliers, roaming peacocks and even framed photographs offering a glimpse into the lives behind the resplendence.
+This unique experience falls somewhere between staying in someone’s home, a museum and a palace.
 A far cry from the vibrant cities of Rajasthan, you will find peace and quiet amidst the overgrown grounds.
-Yet this is still India, as will become apparent when you smell the traditional Rajasthani cooking luring you to dinner and recitations of the Maharajah’s bedtime stories get you well and truly ready for sleep.
+Yet this is still India, as will become apparent when you smell the traditional Rajasthani cooking luring you to dinner and recitations of the Maharajah’s bedtime stories to get you well and truly ready for sleep.

-There’s a certain degree of irony that comes from feeling so toasty in a tepee tent in one of the harshest environments on earth.
+There’s a certain degree of irony that comes from feeling so toasty in a tepee tent in one of the harshest environments on Earth.
 With snow piled up its sides, building ever gradually as the ornate wisps fall slowly and silently from the sky, Sweden’s Sapmi Nature Camp is one of the cosiest sleepovers you could experience.
 The welcome from owner Lennart is as warm as the constantly flowing coffee and the delicious food he cooks himself.
-Add to that snuggly tents, bubbling saunas and the comforting wonder that comes from seeing the night sky light up from the aurora borealis, and no amount of cold could permeate that kind of warmth.
+Add to that snuggly tents, bubbling saunas and the comforting wonder that comes from seeing the night sky light up from the Aurora Borealis, and no amount of cold could permeate that kind of warmth.

 In a place which couldn’t feel less connected to the world, yet more connected to nature, staying at the Sapmi Nature Camp, you’ll learn about the Sami’s - the indigenous people who have for generations inhabited this land as reindeer herders – and their way of life.
 Wake up to the still silence and brightness of being completely surrounded by snow in one of just six tepees and witness sustainable tourism done oh-so-right amongst unspoiled nature and hospitality born from the desire to spread knowledge about a little-understood culture.